apeltzer/EAGER-GUI/docs/contents/moduledescription.rst

 Coverage/Statistics Calculation
 -------------------------------

 This module handles coverage and other statistics calculation using QualiMap.
-In almost all cases, just leave this enabled.
+This is enabled by default and can not be turned off at all.

 MapDamage Calculation